-The fifth and overall fortieth coin from the U.S. Mint’s series of America the Beautiful Quarters® honoured the national site, George Rogers Clark National Historical Park.
+The fifth and overall fortieth coin from the U.S. Mint’s America the Beautiful Quarters® honoured the national site, George Rogers Clark National Historical Park.

 The emblematic coins depicting the national park in Indiana debuted recently on November 13, 2017, and are reportedly available in rolls and bags.

-The quarter depicts frontiersmen, crossing the flooded Wabash River, under the command of Col. George Rogers Clark, to confront the British at Fort Sackville in 1779.
-Clark’s victory at Fort Sackville, which is the modern-day Vincennes, Indiana, is considered one of the greatest feats of the American Revolution.
-The George Rogers Clark National Historical Park named as a National Park in 1966, is located on the Indiana-Illinois state line and midway between Terre Haute and Evansville, and serves as a reminder of the significant historical event.
+The quarter depicts frontiersmen crossing the flooded Wabash River, under the command of Col. George Rogers Clark, to confront the British at Fort Sackville in 1779.
+Clark’s victory at Fort Sackville, the modern-day Vincennes, Indiana, is considered one of the greatest feats of the American Revolution.
+The George Rogers Clark National Historical Park, named as a National Park in 1966, is located on the Indiana-Illinois state line and midway between Terre Haute and Evansville and serves as a reminder of the significant historical event.

-The coin was designed by award-winning artist, designer, and illustrator, Frank Morris, Artistic Infusion Program designer, and sculpted by Michael Gaudioso, United States Mint Sculptor-Engraver.
+The coin was designed by award-winning artist, designer, illustrator Frank Morris, Artistic Infusion Program designer, and sculpted by Michael Gaudioso, United States Mint Sculptor-Engraver.
 In the 2017 ATB quarter program context, Gaudioso stated that it was fun and interesting to work on the era coins.

-The reverse inscriptions around the design include, (a) George Rogers Clark, (b) Indiana, (c) E Pluribus Unum, and (d) 2017.
-The obverse inscriptions include, (a) the United States of America, (b) Liberty, (c) In God We Trust, and (d) Quarter Dollar.
-In America, the Beautiful Quarters share a common obverse (heads) side image of George Washington that was created by sculptor John Flanagan.
+The reverse inscriptions around the design include (a) George Rogers Clark, (b) Indiana, (c) E Pluribus Unum, and (d) 2017.
+The obverse inscriptions include (a) the United States of America, (b) Liberty, (c) In God We Trust, and (d) Quarter Dollar.
+In America, the Beautiful Quarters share a common obverse (heads) side image of George Washington that sculptor John Flanagan created.
 Also, the mintmarks of ‘P,’ ‘D,’ or ‘S’ show the location of the coin’s production at the corresponding U.S. Mint facility of Philadelphia, Denver or San Francisco.